emipa606/DogsMate/README.md

 - BorderCollies!
 - Megafauna!
 - Bigfoot (Continued)
-- Lord of the Rims - Elves (Continued)
+- Lord of the Rims - Elves
-- Lord of the Rims - Dwarves (Continued)
+- Lord of the Rims - Dwarves
-- Call of Cthulhu - Cults (Continued)
+- Call of Cthulhu - Cults
 - RimStarve (Continued)
 - Spider Goat (Continued)
 - Biomes!
 Islands